For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 However, I am still a girl and I enjoy having a few nice items of clothing.
 There is just something fun about taking a few extra minutes to look your best at least a couple days in the week.

-Shopping with a 1-year-old is pure torture, so Thredup has become my to to fashion website for dressing trendy on a budget.
+Thredup has become my go-to fashion website for dressing trendy on a budget.

 How to use Thredup to save money on clothing

 What is Thredup?
 Thredup is an online second-hand clothing store.
 It is seriously awesome and so easy to use.

-*Editors note: I can definitely say that Thredup is legitimate, in the six months since I’ve written this post, I’ve sent in a total of 9 bags and have received $254.99 with an average payout of $28.33 per bag.
+I can definitely say that Thredup is legitimate, in the six months since I’ve begun using Thredup, I’ve sent in a total of 9 bags and have received $254.99 with an average payout of $28.33 per bag.
 Keep in mind, that the stuff I’m sending is all basic stuff, I’m not into designer clothing.
 Here are my stats as of 3/17/18.
 Thredup is legit!

 There are two downsides to the clean out feature.